Prostitution in the Czech Republic

-Prostitution in the Czech Republic is legal, but organized prostitution (brothels, prostitution rings, pimping, etc.) is prohibited.
-Ever since the Czechoslovak Velvet Revolution (1989) led to the creation of the two independent states Czech Republic and Slovakia, prostitution has been flourishing and has contributed its share to the region's booming tourist economy.
+Prostitution in the Czech Republic is in a legal grey-area, neither explicitly legal nor illegal.
+Organized prostitution (brothels, prostitution rings, pimping, etc.) is prohibited.
+Ever since the Czechoslovak Velvet Revolution (1989) led to the creation of two independent states — the Czech Republic and Slovakia — prostitution has been flourishing and has contributed its share to the region's booming tourist economy.
 Prostitution is widespread in Prague and areas near the Republic's western borders with Germany and Austria.
 In 2002, the Czech Statistical Bureau estimated the trade to be worth six billion crowns ($217 million) a year.
 UNAIDS estimate there are 13,000 prostitutes in the country.
-In Prague, the city's third district (Prague 3), immediately east of the center, is home to much of the city's sex industry.

 Current situation

 According to the Czech Ministry of the Interior, there are over 860 brothels in the Czech Republic, of which 200 are in Prague.
 Most of the country's prostitution centers in the Northern Bohemia and Western Bohemia regions and in the capital city.
 Brothels line the country's roads to Austria and Germany, the source of many customers.
 Weekend trips to Prague for some tourists also include visits to erotic clubs.
 There are almost 200 websites for prostitution services in the Czech Republic, up from 45 in 1997, which enable sex tourists to book their travel and appointments to buy sex acts before they leave home.
 Between 2005 and 2010, Prague had the world's first online brothel, Big Sister, where customers could get free sexual intercourse, with the acts being broadcast on the internet.

 An analysis of hospitalization records showed that syphilis rates rose from 1.6 cases per 100,000 inhabitants in 1990 to 13.7 per 100,000 in 2001, an eightfold increase.